-Thanks to the generosity of alumni and friends, Howard Payne University has a number of endowed scholarships that support students attending Howard Payne University based on the criteria set by donors.
-For a complete list of the active endowed scholarships, please contact the Development Office.
+Thanks to the generosity of alumni and friends, Howard Payne University has a number of endowed scholarships that support students based on the criteria set by donors.

-Most of the scholarship recipients for endowed scholarships are determined by the Office of Financial Aid.
-A number of endowed scholarships are distributed by academic departments of the University, such as the School of Music and Fine Arts or the School of Christian Studies.
-Students should contact the administrative assistant in their area of academic study to determine if endowed scholarships are available through their academic department or school.
+Most scholarship recipients are selected by the Financial Aid Office while some academic areas have their own scholarships.
+Students should contact their area of academic study to determine if endowed scholarships are available.
 Endowed scholarship awards may require a thank you note.
-The Financial Aid Office will communicate this specifically to the students that will need to write a thank you note.
+The Financial Aid Office will communicate this specifically to the students who are required to write a thank you note.

-Merit-Based Scholarship Information for First-Year/Transfer Students 2021-2022
+Merit-Based Scholarship Information for First-Year/Transfer Students 2023-2024